FuriousPython/Statistical-Evaluation-of-Artificial-Intelligence-Models/README.md

 # Statistical-Evaluation-of-Artificial-Intelligence-Models
 DTU COURSE: 02445

-# Repeated-measures experimental audit of gender bias in LLM outputs
+# Statistical Evaluation of Artificial Intelligence Models

 This repository contains the code, datasets, generated model outputs, and statistical analysis files for a DTU 02445 project on gender bias in large language model translation outputs.